cloud-gov/cg-workshop/02-slides-lab.md

 ---

-# 7.3 Associate service and app with _bind-service_
+# Lab 5.3 Associate service and app with _bind-service_

 When `cf service cglab-redis` status is healthy, get current app `environment` with: